WordPress.com vs WordPress.org: which one do you actually need

 What is WordPress.com, the hosted version

 WordPress.com is a managed service built on top of the same software, aimed at people who want someone else to run the hosting.
 You pick a plan, and the company handles updates and servers, which is convenient but limits what you can change.
 Lower plans restrict plugins, themes, and monetization, and only the higher business plans unlock the freedom that .org has by default.
-It can be a fine home for a simple personal blog, but it behaves more like a subscription than a website you fully own.
+It can be a fine home for a simple personal blog, but it behaves more like a subscription than a website you run yourself.

-Which one do you actually own
+Which one gives you more control

 Which version can use any plugin or theme